Admissions Review

 • You're applying because you think it's a "safety" version of the Ivy League.
 Acceptance rates at Berkeley, UCLA, Michigan, UVA, UNC are not safer than mid-Ivies.
 UCLA's 9% is harder than Cornell's 7% for international applicants.

 • You're attracted only by the "Ivy" in the name.
-The label is borrowed marketing; pick by program and fit, not by the term.
+The label is borrowed marketing.
+Pick by program and fit, not by the term.

 Verdict

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms